Hiratsuka

-Hiratsuka (平塚市, Hiratsuka-shi) is a city located in Kanagawa Prefecture, Japan.
+Hiratsuka (平塚市, Hiratsuka-shi) is a city in Kanagawa Prefecture, Japan.
 As of 1 April 2021, the city had an estimated population of 257,316 and a population density of 3800 persons per km².
 The total area of the city is 67.88 sqkm.

 Geography

 Hiratsuka is located in the Shōnan area on the right bank (west side) of the Sagami River, almost in the center of Kanagawa Prefecture, and faces Sagami Bay to the south.
 The area from the Sagami River to the Kaname River is a plain to the northern end of the city area, and the urban area extends to the south.
 The west side of the Kaname River is a hilly area that is part of the Oiso Hills, and there is a lot of greenery.
 It is approximately midway between Tokyo and Mount Fuji.